-The PA AHEC Scholars program is a two-year program that aims to prepare health professions and allied health students to care for rural and underserved patients and other vulnerable populations.
-It is our goal that through this program, AHEC Scholars will approach learning and future patient care and research in a manner that is culturally competent, interprofessional, holistic, and responsive to current and emerging health needs.
+The Pennsylvania AHEC Scholars Program is a two-year, customizable program that aims to prepare health professions and allied health students to care for rural and underserved patients and other vulnerable populations.
+It is our goal that through this program, AHEC Scholars will approach learning, future patient care, and research in a manner that is culturally competent, interprofessional, holistic, and responsive to current and emerging health needs.
 Scholars will learn to provide continuously improving care in a rapidly changing health care system through didactic and community-based experiential activities that focus on six core topic areas related to individual and population health, health care delivery, and health outcomes.
+Those six core topics include:

-The program spans two full academic years and will include 40 hours of didactic training (interactive, online) and 40 hours of experiential learning (clinical and community based) in each year of the program.
+The program spans two full academic years and will include 80 hours of didactic training (interactive, online) and 80 hours of experiential learning (clinical and community-based).
+Additionally, we provide various core content tracks that allow our scholars to customize their learning experience to best suit their career path and personal interests.
+More can be found on those tracks here.

-After participating in the PA AHEC Scholars Program, students will be able to:
+After participating in the Pennsylvania AHEC Scholars Program, students will be able to:

 Understand current and pertinent issues related to rural and undeserved health care in the U.S., including historical trends, philosophies, and theoretical frameworks.